20 Mar Coronavirus Bill 2020 – The four big employment questions

 Yes.
 In a change to the law, statutory sick pay is now paid on day 1 of absence to an employee whose incapacity for work is related to coronavirus.

 This has been back dated to 13 March 2020.

-These payments are recoverable from HMRC and employers may even be able to claim them in advance but we are waiting for further regulations on this point, including how business can actually reclaim it.
+These payments are recoverable from HMRC and employers may even be able to claim them in advance, but we are waiting for further regulations on this point, including how businesses can actually reclaim it.

 2) Do I have to pay my staff for time off to look after their children?

 No. The law has not changed and emergency time off for the care of a dependant remains unpaid.
 We do not yet know how individuals will be compensated but employers do not have to cover this cost.

 3) Have the time limits on lay-off and short time working changed?

 No. The law has not changed so any week where an employee is laid-off or placed on short time working of less than 50% of their pay must be counted.
 Any 4 consecutive weeks, or any 6 weeks (with no more than 3 consecutive) in a period of 13 will entitle an employee to be treated as having been made redundant and will lose their job.
 They will be entitled to their redundancy pay which could be a significant cost to businesses.

 If there is a country wide shut down, we expect this to change given that Boris Johnson has expressly stated: “no one will lose their job because of coronavirus.”
 We are predicting in the same way that some Scandinavian countries have done, in the event of an imposed lockdown, the Government will cover employees’ wages.